Data Processing Addendum

 Description of the technical and organisational measures implemented by the data importer(s) (including any relevant certifications) to ensure an appropriate level of security, taking into account the nature, scope, context and purpose of the processing, and the risks for the rights and freedoms of natural persons.

-Vendor shall comply with Exhibit B to the DPA.
+PagerDuty shall comply with Exhibit B to the DPA.

 For transfers to (sub-) processors, also describe the specific technical and organisational measures to be taken by the (sub-) processor to be able to provide assistance to the controller and, for transfers from a processor to a sub-processor, to the data exporter:

-Vendor shall require its subprocessors to take appropriate technical and organizational measures to provide assistance to the controller and/or data exporter that are no less restrictive than those in Exhibit B.
+PagerDuty shall require its subprocessors to take appropriate technical and organizational measures to provide assistance to the controller and/or data exporter that are no less restrictive than those in Exhibit B.